Wallet support for setup, recovery, troubleshooting, and self-custody decisions before you connect, update, restore, or sign.

 The shared idea is offline key storage concepts, device-based transaction approval, and recovery phrase responsibility.
 In both cases, the recovery phrase is central to restoring the wallet, so read recovery phrase basics before setup.

-Buying factors
+Choosing factors

 How They Differ